Audrey Ahuero, MD, FACS

 Oculoplastic Surgeon

-Dr. Ahuero enjoys spending time with her family and three dogs, exploring Houston restaurants, ballet, reading, exercising and traveling.
+Dr. Ahuero enjoys spending time with her family and dogs, exploring Houston restaurants, ballet, reading, exercising and traveling.

 What is ASOPRS?